Akah Nnani

 Akah Nnani is a Nigerian actor, TV host, content creator, and YouTuber, well known for his supporting role in Banana Island Ghost, which earned him a nomination at the 14th, and 15th editions of The AMA Awards in the Best Actor in a Supporting Role category in 2018 and 2019.
 In 2022, he returned to screen with a lead role in the Netflix Original movie, Man of God, as Samuel Obalolu.

 Early life

 Akah Nnani hails from Imo State, and was born on January 31, in Port Harcourt, Nigeria, with three siblings.
 His father is an immigration officer and his mother is a businesswoman.
 He attended Pampers Private School, in Surulere, for his elementary education, and had his secondary education, at Topgrade Secondary School, in Surulere.
-He graduated with a B.Sc. in Mass Communication from Covenant University.
+He graduated with a BSc in Mass Communication from Covenant University.

 Career

 In September 2014, Akah Nnani started a vlog channel on YouTube, known as "Akah Bants", and was in the lead role of One Chance as the character of Sly in the Ndani TV web-series, released on July 15, 2015.
 In December 2015, he resigns as the co-host, of "Entertainment Splash", a TV program on TVC Entertainment (formerly Television Continental), to focus on his YouTube Vlog channel.
 On 12 July 2016, he was in the cast of On the Real as the character of Efosa in the EbonyLife television-series.
 Nnani, alongside Olu Jacobs, and Joke Silva's was in the cast of Heartbeat The Musical, a 19-day stage-play, written by Tosin Otudeko, and Debo Oluwatuminu.
 On February 8, 2017, Accelerate TV premiered its first episode of Shade Corner, a web-TV show, hosted by Akah Nnani, alongside Makida Moka, Adebayo Oke-Lawal, King Cam and Noble Ezeala.